- November 2, 2021

-Traders will obsess over their trade entry but won’t give a second thought to where they will place their stop loss.
+Traders will obsess over their trade entry and profit target but won’t give a second thought to where they will place their stop loss level.

 One huge issue is that many traders will place their stop in a location where the trade is still valid because it means they can have a larger position size.